 At present, our vineyards have the following grape varietals typical of the Alentejo: Whites: Antão Vaz, Arinto, Verdelho, Síria, Alvarinho as well as Chenin Blanc.
 Reds: Alicante Bouschet, Touriga Nacional, Aragonez, Alfrocheiro and Tinta Miuda.

-At Ribafreixo Wines our concern with sustainability and with the ecological/environmental footprint already starts with the vines and the work in the field.
+At Ribafreixo Wines our concern with sustainability and with the ecological/environmental footprint begins with the vineyard and the work in the field.
 We take pride in our 100% integrated production, an ‘alternative’ approach halfway between traditional and biological farming, as the latter is not a feasible option due to the extension of our vineyards.
 Implementing integrated production and the resulting need for us to adhere strictly to all the best farming practices, allows us to contribute significantly to a more sustainable agriculture.
-Numerous practices in our day-to-day work are based on the core principles of integrated production: from using cutting-edge farming technology in order to avoid any impact on the ecosystem, natural resources or components involved in natural regulation; covering crops between rows to protect and improve the soil in order to stop evaporation and thereby reduce water consumption and the need for irrigation, but also protecting animals living in the soil that help to fight pests in a natural and efficient way, enabling us to minimise the use of chemicals and pesticides.
-Drip irrigation allows us to ration precious water; restricted application of certified phytopharmaceuticals as well as citrus-based ones in order to minimise any possible impact on the soil and maximise pest control, while assuring proven harmlessness for humans; application of hormones to eradicate moths that affect the quality of the wine significantly if unchecked.
-This technique took years to take effect as it causes male moths to become unable to identify females, so that they simply die out after some time.
-Reducing their numbers enabled us to reduce our own usage of pesticides, and this year 2015/2016 no moths were found in our vineyard, even though no pesticides were used.
-These are but a few examples of the care and dedication that the integrated production method requires every day.
+Numerous practices in our day-to-day work are based on the core principles of integrated production: from using cutting-edge farming technology in order to avoid any impact on the ecosystem natural resources and its components involved in a natural rejuvenation; the grassing and seeding between vine rows to protect and improve the soil in order to stop evaporation and thereby reduce water consumption and the need for irrigation, but also protecting animal life (mostly insects) living in the soil that help to fight pests (almost like a vaccine) in a natural and efficient way, enabling us to minimise the use of chemicals and pesticides.
+Drip irrigation allows us to save precious water; restricted application of certified phytopharmaceutical as well as human friendly citrus-based pesticides in order to minimise impact on the soil and maximise pest control, while assuring proven harmlessness for humans; as well as the application of pheromones to eradicate moths that affect the quality of the grapes.
+This technique took years to take effect, as it causes male moths to become unable to identify females, so that they simply extinguish themselves after some time and therefore enabling the reduction of pesticides, Since 2016 no moths have been found in our vineyard, and this without the use of pesticides.
+These are but a few examples of what is required to implement integrated production.

-So all in all we are friends of the earth aiming to raise the bar as a company that combines a profitability and quality based business view, with a substantial element of sustainability focused on respect for the environment, biodiversity and the ecosystem.
-In the end, the most important result reaches our winery – healthier and more wholesome grapes, a factor that weighs in decisively (at about 80%) on the quality of our wines.
+So above all we are friends of the earth aiming to raise the bar as a company that integrates its profitability, quality and business practices with a substantial element of environmental sustainability, biodiversity in the ecosystem.
+In the end, the most important result is the healthy and wholesome grapes that enter the door of our winery at harvest time, a condition that weighs in decisively (about 80%) in the excellent quality of our wines.